BlueBrain/Currentscape/doc/source/tutorial.rst

 These colormaps have colors chosen to easily distinguish each category.

 Also, be careful not to use any colormap that uses white, since white is the default color when there is no data (no inward or outward currents).
-It would be then hard to know if there is a "white" current, or no current at all.
+It would be then hard to know if there is a 'white' current, or no current at all.
 Using a colormap that uses black is also not advised, since the plots on top and bottom of currentscapes, as well as the line separating the inward and outward currentscapes, are black.
 If a black current end up near the top or bottom of the plot, it would decrease readability.

-You can set your colormap using "colormap":{"name": "the_name_of_the_colormap"} in the config file.
+You can set your colormap using :code:`"colormap": {"name": "the_name_of_the_colormap"}` in the config file.
 The name of the colormap can be one of the matplotlib colormaps (https://matplotlib.org/3.1.0/tutorials/colors/colormaps.html), or one of the palettable module (https://jiffyclub.github.io/palettable/).
-The palettable colormaps should be inputted in the form "origin.palette_N", N being the number of different colors (i.e. the number of currents if patterns are not used.)
+The palettable colormaps should be inputted in the form :code:`"origin.palette_N"`, N being the number of different colors (i.e. the number of currents if patterns are not used.)
-Example: "cartocolors.qualitative.Safe_8"
+Example: :code:`"cartocolors.qualitative.Safe_8"`

 Showing x axis label, ticklabel, gridlines
 ==========================================

 You can use the configuration to show x axis label, ticklabels and vertical gridlines.
-The label and ticklabels are only shown on the bottom plot, and the vertical gridlines are shown on all plots, and correspond to the x ticks (generated automatically, if not set in the config).
+If you choose to display them, the label and ticklabels will only show on the bottom plot, and the vertical gridlines will show on all plots, and correspond to the x ticks (generated automatically, if not set in the config).
 However, to show ticklabels and gridlines, you have to also input time as an argument to the plot_currentscape function.
 Here is an example:

 .. code-block:: python

         # load voltage data
-        data_dir = path/to/data/dir
+        data_dir = "path/to/data/dir"
-        v_path = os.path.join(data_dir, "_".join(("soma_step1", "v")) + ".dat")
+        v_path = os.path.join(data_dir, "v.dat")
         time = np.loadtxt(v_path)[:, 0]
         voltage = np.loadtxt(v_path)[:, 1]

         currents = load_current_fct(data_dir)
-        config = path/to/config
+        config = "path/to/config.json"

         # produce currentscape figure
         fig = plot_currentscape(voltage, currents, config, time=time)